KentDevelopment/lead-app/README.md

 ## Development server

-1. Run `npm run start` for a dev server.
+1. Run `npm start` for a dev server.

 1. The app will automatically reload if you change any of the source files.